 - Really 700 Years Old: Fillemon is so old that he just lies in bed, about to die, in most of the stories.

 - Uncle Pennybags: He is Urbanus' rich uncle.
 The others are waiting for him to die so they can inherit his massive fortune.

 Het Negerken ("The Little Nigger") is a school friend of Urbanus.

 - Disproportionate Retribution: He is a frequent target of racism.
-When he and Dikke Herman are punished for the exact same crime Herman - who is white - only gets two months, while he is sentenced to one year cell.
+When he and Dikke Herman are punished for the exact same crime Herman - who is white - only gets two months, while he is sentenced to one year in a cell.